Vaiden

 throughout the years.

-In June, 1956, the club sponsored the organization of the
+In June, 1956, the club sponsored the

-West, Mississippi, Garden Club.
-Other club
+organization of the West, Mississippi, Garden Club.
+Other club activities

-food and drinks were sold; garbage can sales in the Summer of 1968, in cooperation with the
+where food and drinks were sold; garbage can sales in the Summer of 1968, in cooperation with the

 Town's Special Clean-up and Sanitation Program and Cook Book sales in 1969.
 The club assisted the